altonlee/altonlee.github.io/essays/eslint-master.md

   return _.reduce(num);
 }``

 If I time traveled back to EE160 and typed this out, nothing would be highlighted and there would be no red squiggly line to scream at me for being illiterate.
 And although the squigglies mean very little right now (as most of them had been petty little spacing issues), I guarantee they will be important in much bigger and longer code.
-So don't be gun-shy with the longer names!
+So don't be gun-shy with longer names!
 Coding standards are timeless, and help out in the long run.